hamir-suspect/ErpNet.FP/README.md

 <img src="https://github.com/erpnet/ErpNet.FP/raw/master/ErpNet.FP.Server/ErpNet.FP.thumb.png" align="right"/>

+## This is a fork of https://github.com/erpnet/ErpNet.FP
+This difference between this and the original is the support of Datecs DP-25 MX.

+# ErpNet.FP

+ErpNet.FP is a light-weight multi-platform Http server facilitating printing to fiscal printers through simple JSON Api.
+The library provides methods to detect, get status, print receipts, reports and other documents to fiscal printers.

+The ErpNet.FP http server provides a REST API with JSON input/output, which prints documents transactionally and returns result status.

+The http server receives input through the REST API and uses different transports to communicate with the fiscal printers.
+The transports include:
+* COM serial connection
+* Bluetooth connection through mapping to COM port
+* TCP/IP
+* etc.

 # ErpNet.FP

 ErpNet.FP is a light-weight multi-platform Http server facilitating printing to fiscal printers through simple JSON Api.
 The library provides methods to detect, get status, print receipts, reports and other documents to fiscal printers.